How do we lead learning for Online Safety?

 - They are in charge of a display board - making sure there are up to date with important information and activities linked to online safety and computing

-- E-cadets work with Mr Fletcher and Mrs Snape to deliver key stage assemblies and then complete follow up activities with individual classes across the school to make sure learning is consolidated
+- E-cadets work with Mrs Emerson-Brown and Mrs Snape to deliver key stage assemblies and then complete follow up activities with individual classes across the school to make sure learning is consolidated

 Have a look at their profiles below: